 The next beetles we encountered looked like belated Christmas decorations, with their emerald green heads and bright red wing covers.
 Their name suits them—Festive Tiger Beetle.
 These were much more skittish and I had a hard time getting a decent photo, even lying on the dirt and creeping forward on my belly.
 (And Pete wonders why I come home so filthy!)
 A number of these colorful beetles had staked out the abundant ant hills, a plentiful source of breakfast.

 I didn’t get a photo of the last species, the Splendid Tiger Beetle.
 In fact, not all of us even saw it.
-You’ll have to use your imagination—it’s similar to the Festive beetles, but the red is duller.
+You’ll have to use your imagination—it’s similar to the Festive beetles, but the red is duller and outlined with green.

 As I watched these aggressive killers go about their business, I was grateful that they’re only a half inch or so in length.
 Their jaws are the stuff of nightmares, and they rank as the world’s fastest insects.
 Imagine if they were as big as cows or horses!

 Hunting Tiger Beetles is the perfect excuse to get outside, enjoy like-minded people, and revel in the spring weather.
 Plus, we also saw other insects and spiders, a couple of lizard species, and a good variety of birds.
 As my stress levels dropped, I could feel the tension leaving my shoulders.
 There’s something therapeutic about watching nature wake up after a long winter.